|

 Ohm's Law by I to find that

-the voltage across a resistor equals the current through the resistor, times
+the voltage across a resistor equals the current through the resistor

 the resistance :